allen-anish-5006973/calculator/README.md

 # Maths

-In this library, we will model a calculator that will perform arithmetic operations
+In this library, we will model a calculator that will perform arithmetic operations and utilities

 ## Build Instructions